careerist-qa/intro-to-python/lesson_12/homework.md

 related to hierarchy, class attributes, and instance creation.

 Find and correct these mistakes to make the code work properly.
-**Leave a comment in the code explaining what the problem was and why it wouldn't work.**
+**Leave a comment in the code explaining what the problem was and why it wouldn't work.
+There are seven mistakes in the pre-code.**

 ```python
 # Pre-code